jkenlooper/www.weboftomorrow.com/src/README.md

-# Component Front End Resources
+# Front End Resources

-See the `index.js` file which is used by webpack.config.js for the webpack entry setting.
+The `index.js` file is used by webpack.config.js for the webpack entry setting.

-The `site/index.css` imports the site wide styles and sets the site wide template.
-The site wide template is extended by the `homepage` and `document`.
+The `all/index.js` entry imports `all/all.css` which imports a cascade of other CSS files.
+The theory is to match how the templates extend and import other templates.